 Step inside the Terra Sportz to be treated to interior decor that’s full of pizazz.
 The front bedroom boasts a caravan queen-sized bed, two good-sized windows, gloss acrylic overhead cupboards, robes with cutouts (USB port, double powerpoint, 12V socket), reading lights, soft-close slide-out drawers, a padded bedhead, and two internal speakers.

 There’s also an LED touch light, Finch LED hatch, double powerpoint above the 28in Smart NCE TV and 12V NCE soundbar, double powerpoint on the nearside, twin Sirocco fans, corner cabinets, railed storage compartments above each window, integrated blinds and flyscreens system plus pelmets/curtains, and wireless phone chargers.
 Wow!
 The nearside lounge/living zone features an L-shaped lounge with flip-out footrests, reading lights, two overhead cupboards, dual internal speakers (centrally located), strip (mood) lighting, and a dining table.

-Directly opposite the lounge is a well-equipped kitchen with three overhead cupboards (one housing the ‘hotspot’), an RV Wi-Fi (boosts 4G signal) from which you can run multiple devices, recessed cooktop, rangehood, window, and three slide-out drawers.
+Directly opposite the lounge is a well-equipped kitchen with three overhead cupboards (one housing the ‘hotspot’), an RV Wi-Fi router — much like the internet router you use at home, but running off a SIM card and specifically designed for Australian RV conditions — from which you can run multiple devices, recessed cooktop, rangehood, window, and three slide-out drawers.